santoshpanda1995/Image-Processing-using-Matlab/README.md

   * [Morphological operations](#morphological)

 ## Prerequisites
 Before using the code in this repository, make sure you have MATLAB installed on your system.
-You can download MATLAB from the [official MathWorks website](https://www.mathworks.com/) or you can use the online MATLAB with some restrictions of usage from the [online MATLAB 1](https://matlab.mathworks.com/) or [online MATLAB 2](https://in.mathworks.com/products/matlab-online.html).
+You can download MATLAB from the [official MathWorks website](https://www.mathworks.com/), or you can use the online MATLAB with some restrictions of usage from the [online MATLAB 1](https://matlab.mathworks.com/) or [online MATLAB 2](https://in.mathworks.com/products/matlab-online.html).
 No additional installation is required for these MATLAB scripts apart from MATLAB software.
-Simply open MATLAB and run the scripts as needed.
+Open MATLAB and run the scripts as needed.

 ## Getting Started
 To start using the codes, you will need some images; though you can take any image, I have provided some standard MATLAB images that you can use.
 You can download it from [here.](https://github.com/santoshpanda1995/Image-Processing-using-Matlab/tree/main/Images)